Snaacky/theindex/README.md

 You can now open http://localhost:8080 in your browser to see a running version of the backend server.
 If you don't want the console to continue running in the foreground, add the `-d` argument to the run command.

-The source of the backend api can be found at /api.
-The script /api/init.py will only be run if there is an empty or non existing database found.
-The [Flask](https://github.com/pallets/flask) server itself will be generated at /api/app.py.
+The source of the backend api can be found at [/api](api).
+The script /api/init.py will only be run if no existing database is found.
+The [Flask](https://github.com/pallets/flask) server itself will be generated at [/api/app.py](api/app.py).

 We use blueprints to register all http endpoints:
-- /api/queries.py defines the public api endpoints, a.k.a. the fetch only stuff with `Access-Control-Allow-Origin` set to `*`
+- [/api/queries.py](api/queries.py) defines the public api endpoints, a.k.a. the fetch only stuff with `Access-Control-Allow-Origin` set to `*`

-- /api/mutations.py creates the edit endpoints for modifying existing data
+- [/api/mutations.py](api/mutations.py) creates the edit endpoints for modifying existing data

-- /api/user.py handles the user management, e.g. login/logout
+- [/api/user.py](api/user.py) handles the user management, e.g. login/logout

-The data models are defined in /api/models.py
+The data models are defined in [/api/models.py](api/models.py).

 ### Frontend